Theodore V. Buttrey Jr.

 Theodore Vern Buttrey Jr. (December 29, 1929 – January 9, 2018) was an American educator, classicist and numismatist.
 He is perhaps best known for his work discovering and exposing a scheme to distribute fake Western American gold bars.

 Personal

-Buttrey was born in Havre, Montana on December 29, 1929, the son of Theodore V. Buttrey Sr. and Ruth Jeanette (Scoutt) Buttrey and the grandson of Frank A. Buttrey, the founder of Buttrey Food and Drug.
+Theodore Vern Buttrey Jr. was born in Havre, Montana, on December 29, 1929, the son of Theodore V. Buttrey Sr. and Ruth Jeanette (Scoutt) Buttrey and the grandson of Frank A. Buttrey, the founder of Buttrey Food and Drug.
 He was educated at Peacock Military Academy, graduated from the Phillips Exeter Academy in 1946, and graduated magna cum laude with a degree in Classics from Princeton University in 1950.
 He was awarded his Ph.D. from Princeton in 1953, and after obtaining a Fulbright Scholarship for further study in Rome, began his academic career at Yale University in 1954.
 Buttrey's first marriage produced four children and ended in divorce; a second marriage produced no children and ended likewise.
 Buttrey was survived by his third wife, whom he married in October 2017.